draedr/sillytavernscripts/Guides/JanitorAI_Scrapper.md

 5. Just copy the details from there and paste inside SillyTavern.
 6. Close both the terminals after you are done.

 **Voila!
-This way you can copy any proxy enable character card form janitor ai.
+This way you can copy any proxy enabled character card from janitor ai.
 Have Fun! 😉**